catalin-cretu/php-chat-app/README.md

     - run tests
 - `serve`
     - install dependencies
-    - starts dev server
+    - starts built-in web server

 ## Features
-- data should be stored in a SQLite DB
+- data can be stored in a SQLite DB
 - clients and server can communicate over HTTP in JSON format
 - a user can send a message to another user
 - a user can see messages from another user